Hybrid Thermostatic Approximations of Junctions for some Optimal Control Problems on Networks: A threefold junctions problem

 that is a contradiction.
 If, for some $i$, \cref{infdelrapporto} is not a minimum then we can consider the minimizing sequence $a_i^k$ that realizes the infimum less than $O(\frac{1}{k})$.
 In particular $a_i^k \to \tilde{a}_i \in A$ for $k\to +\infty$ and $f_i(0, a_i^k)\to f_i(0, \tilde{a}_i)=0$ being $f_i(0, a_i^k)<0$.
 However, since the optimal strategy is to switch among the branches, we cannot stop in the branch $R_i^{\varepsilon}$ with dynamics $f_i(0, \tilde{a}_i)$ paying the cost $\ell_i(0, \tilde{a}_i)$.
 Then, always taking into account that $f_i(0, a_j^i)<0$ we have

 which is again a contradiction.\\ Therefore at the end, $V_{\varepsilon, \varepsilon, \varepsilon}(0)$ cannot be less than $V(0) - \delta$ by the definition of $V(0)$.
 This is a contradiction.
 Hence we have $\lim V_{\varepsilon, \varepsilon, \varepsilon}(0) = V(0)$.
-Now note that the equations solved by $V_{\varepsilon,\varepsilon, \varepsilon}$ and by $V$ (\cref{RO,s7,s8} respectively) are the same for all $(x, i) \in int(R_i)$ and the boundary datum converges to $V(0)$.
-Hence, representing the solutions as the value functions of the corresponding optimal control problems, we get \cref{s16} and the uniform convergence. \end{proof} Now we want to show that $V$ \cref{funzionevaloresogliefisse} is a viscosity solution of a suitable Hamilton-Jacobi problem, namely next problem \cref{eq:HJBproblem3}.
-In order to do this, we introduce the test functions for the differential equations on the branches and give the definition of viscosity subsolution and supersolution of \cref{eq:HJBproblem3}.
+The equations solved by $V_{\varepsilon,\varepsilon, \varepsilon}$ and by $V$ (\cref{RO,s7,s8} respectively) are the same for all $(x, i) \in int(R_i)$ and the boundary datum converges to $V(0)$.
+Hence, representing the solutions as the value functions of the corresponding optimal control problems, we get \cref{s16} and the uniform convergence. \end{proof} To show that $V$ \cref{funzionevaloresogliefisse} is a viscosity solution of the next problem \cref{eq:HJBproblem3}, we introduce the test functions for the differential equations on the branches and give the definition of viscosity subsolution and supersolution of \cref{eq:HJBproblem3}.